 What is jitter?

-I’m going to preface this section just like I addressed it in the audio cable myths article: Jitter is mostly a theoretical problem at this point, and extremely unlikely to rear its head in any equipment made in the last ten years.
+I’m going to preface this section just like I addressed it in the audio cable myths article: Jitter is mostly a theoretical problem at this point, and extremely unlikely to rear its head in any equipment made in the last decade.
 However, it’s still useful to know what it is and when it might be an issue, so let’s dive in.

-What is bit depth and dynamic range?
+What are bit depth and dynamic range?

 While that may not sound terribly impressive, you really need to think hard about how you listen to music.
 If you’re like me: that comes from headphones 99+% of the time, and you’re going to be listening to your music at a volume much lower than that.
-For example, I try to limit my sessions to about 75dB so I don’t cook my ears prematurely.
+For example, I try to limit my sessions to about 75dBSPL so I don’t cook my ears prematurely.
 At that level, added dynamic range isn’t going to be perceptible, and anyone telling you otherwise is simply wrong.
 Additionally, your hearing isn’t equally-sensitive across all frequencies either, so your ears are the bottleneck here.

 While I'm a super big crank when it comes to silly-ass excesses in audio tech, this is one point I'm forced to concede.
 However, the necessity of 24-bit files for casual listeners is dramatically overstated.

-Additionally, if you record music, it’s always better to record at a high sample rate then downsample, instead of the other way around.
+Additionally, if you record music, it’s always better to record at a high sample rate, and then downsample, instead of the other way around.
 That way, you avoid having a high-bitrate file with low-bitrate dynamic range, or worse: added noise.
 While I’m a super big crank when it comes to silly-ass excesses in audio tech, this is one point I’m forced to concede.
 However, the necessity of 24-bit files for casual listeners is dramatically overstated.